frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 !!!
 Note
-    If you have a prior experience using Onshape, you can skip the learning courses and jump straight to the 1A exercises.
-Otherwise, please do the learning courses first as they will teach you the Onshape interface and form the basic foundation for CAD skills.
+    If you have a prior experience using Onshape, you can likely skip the learning courses and jump straight to the 1A exercises.
+Otherwise, please do the learning courses first as they will teach you the Onshape interface and form a basic foundation for CAD skills.

 ## Learning Center Courses